FIWARE/real-time-inference-ai-service/README.md

 # Building real-time inference AI services with FIWARE

-[FIWARE Global Summit AI training session materials]

-This tutorial is an implementation of a proof of concept for an AI service that provids real-time prediction and by means of having a Context Broker deployed in the offered service, the data provisioning will be in real-time from the data source(s) to the AI model and respectively publishing the results of the predictions to the consumer application via a Context Broker on the consumer side.
+This tutorial is an implementation of a proof of concept for an AI service that provides real-time prediction and by means of having a Context Broker deployed in the offered service, the data provisioning will be in real-time from the data source(s) to the AI model and respectively publishing the results of the predictions to the consumer application via a Context Broker on the consumer side.

 # Overall architecture
-The architecture below illustrates the environments correspondant to each participant and the componenets that are used to enable the real-time inference.
+The architecture below illustrates the environments correspondent to each participant and the components that are used to enable the real-time inference.

-**Use case:** Prediction of animal activity (e.g grazing, walking, stand-up,..) based on its x, y, z coordinates and the observed ambinat temperature.
+**Use case:** Prediction of animal activity (e.g grazing, walking, stand-up,..) based on its x, y, z coordinates and the observed ambient temperature.

 ![architecture](/doc/overall-architecture.jpg)